Literacy with an Attitude

-Chapters 13-20

-From chapters thirteen to twenty, Finn claims to offer solutions to the problems he poses in the text’s earlier chapters.
-He bases much of his proposed solution on the work of Paulo Freire.
-Friere suggests that problems should be diagnosed and eliminated through activism.
-Based upon this, Finn recommends Frieian motivation in the classroom, or the idea of teachers teaching students to stand up for themselves.
-He provides research that supports this thesis, as well as exemplar organizations that are already using this type of education.

 Reception

-At Publication
+At publication

 When the book was first published, education scholars had mixed reviews.
 Some, like John M. Watkins, note that the book holds to strong ideals that cannot be enacted.
 In his review, Watkins states that Literacy with an Attitude is "passionate" and "urgent".
 He says that Finn does not present himself at a distance from the subject.
 Instead, Watkins states that this book should be read by those who are worried about the failure of schools in their attempts to "Educate all our citizens into a powerful democratic discourse".
 However, Watkins believes that we will not be able to utilize Finn's advice.
 He states that he does not believe that we have the will and that we will not be able to "help working-class children develop literacy with an attitude".

 Throughout his review, Watkins repeatedly mentions his "discomfort" that occurred while reading Literacy with an Attitude.
 Watkins attributes this "discomfort" to the direct nature of Finn's writing.
 Watkins states that the most uncomfortable moment was Finn's personal anecdote of "his own painful realizations of the extent to which public education has betrayed him".

 In contrast, Honey Halpern notes that the book presents great contributions to the education community.
 In her review, Halpern states that Finn's book opened up "new and perceptive ways of looking at familiar situations" in education.
 Throughout her review, she notes that Finn's identification of politics in education is outwardly insightful.
 Halpern argues that the change that Finn is looking for is possible through aligning curriculum with powerful literacy.
 She concludes by urging that all teachers learn about the effective ways to help middle class students become literate.